telerik/blazor-docs/knowledge-base/common-net8-sections.md

 Some of the Telerik Blazor components rely on internal [cascading values and parameters](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/cascading-values-and-parameters) to send component instances and configuration settings from parent components (for example, the ToolBar) to child components (for example, the `ToolBarButton`).

 Matching `Section` and `Outlet` components can reside anywhere in the app, including in different files.
 For the [transfer of cascading values and parameters, the placement of the `SectionContent` is crucial](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/sections?view=aspnetcore-8.0#section-interaction-with-other-blazor-features).

-The above means that a `ToolBarButton` inside a `SectionContent` is effectively outside the ToolBar and cannot receive cascading values from it.
+This means that a `ToolBarButton` inside a `SectionContent` is effectively outside the ToolBar and cannot receive cascading values from it.

 As a result, Telerik Blazor components cannot support such configurations.
 The same problem will occur with a similar setup with Grid columns, Form items, TabStrip tabs, Wizard steps and any other component, which defines items as a declarative collection of child tags.